False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Simulation details

 \section{Simulation details}

 To generate the unlensed population of BBHs on which the lensing false alarm rate analysis will be performed, we first assume a cosmology model for the universe.
-Here, the universe is chosen to be flat, $\Lambda CDM$, with Hubble constant $H_0 = 70$ kms$^{-1}\rm Mpc^{-1}$, dark energy and matter content of the universe to be $\Omega_{\Lambda} = 0.7$ and $\Omega_m =0.3$ respectively.
+Here, the universe is chosen to be flat, $\Lambda CDM$, with Hubble constant $H_0 = 70$ km.s$^{-1}\rm .Mpc^{-1}$, dark energy and matter content of the universe to be $\Omega_{\Lambda} = 0.7$ and $\Omega_m =0.3$ respectively.

-We generate mock GW events with \texttt{GWSIM} \citep{Karathanasis:2022hrb} that are detectable by observatories H1, L1, V1 in 3 years of observation period with O4 noise characteristics.
-We list the model specifications for each term described in detectable event rate (eq. \ref{eq:lensed_rate} with $S(\vec\theta, \mu=1, z)$ and no optical depth $\tau(\geq \mu, z)$) below.
+We generate mock GW events with \texttt{GWSIM} \citep{Karathanasis:2022hrb} that are detectable by observatories H1, L1, V1 over 3 years of observation period with O4 noise characteristics.
+We list the model specifications for each term described in detectable event rate (eq. \ref{eq:lensed_rate} with $S(\vec\theta, \mu=1, z)$ and without optical depth $\tau(\geq \mu, z)$) below \citep{PhysRevD.101.123512, Mukherjee:2020tvr}.